plone/ploneorg.admin/trunk/services.rst

 Restarting
 ~~~~~~~~~~

-If you are a member of the admins team, you may be occassionaly asked to login, svn up, run buildout, and restart the instances.
+If you are a member of the admins team, you may be occasionally asked to login, svn up, run buildout, and restart the instances.
 To do that, you can use the following commands::

     $ ssh plone.org